How to Set Boundaries to Create a Healthier Workplace

 What Are Organizational Boundaries?

-Employees should determine the boundaries that keep them feeling safe and well.
-Here are five crucial boundaries to identify.
+In addition to the job expectations and policies outlined by the organization, employees should also determine the personal boundaries that keep them feeling safe and well.
+Here are five types of boundaries employees can establish.

-- Enforce physical boundaries to ensure that privacy and personal space is maintained.
-This may include a request to knock on the door before entering, space for decompressing after a meeting or session, and letting others know your personal comfort level with hugs or handshakes.
+- Physical boundaries ensure that privacy and personal space are maintained.
+This may include requesting others knock on your door before entering, creating space for decompressing after a meeting or session, and letting others know your personal comfort level with hugs or handshakes.

 - Intellectual boundaries that you set might include how your views and your ideas are used by others.
 Do others have permission to share your work or things you’ve said?
 This boundary will help keep you safe when sharing ideas.